-While none of these stories are necessary for investing in equity crowdfunding, they help put Reg CF within context of recent evolutions in the private capital markets.
+While none of these stories are necessary for investing in equity crowdfunding, they help put Reg CF within the context of recent evolutions in the private capital markets.

 The authors went on to discuss many of the possibilities of Reg CF, which still haven’t been realized today.
-This includes things like JOBS Act legislation reform (now called JOBS Act 3.0), secondary markets, and more.
+This includes things like JOBS Act legislative reform (now called JOBS Act 3.0), secondary markets, and more.